criller7070/roskilde-trade-app/README.md

 - Create an issue in the GitHub repository
 - Contact the development team
 - Check the Firebase documentation for backend issues
+- Use the in-app bug reporting system for technical issues

 ---